bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/Troubleshoot.md

 # **Troubleshooting**:

+_This page was originally made when I first started this project which I attempted on an Ubuntu distribution.
+Unfortunately I came to the conclusion that Greenbone OpenVAS open source files conflicted with the Ubuntu system which led me down a rabbit hole of error after error, thus making the change to Kali.
+These are personal notes on my troubleshooting adventure._

 If you are unable to retrieve the web server, like I was the first time, below are the troubleshooting steps I did in order:

      1. Ensure Linux VM's firewall settings are not getting in the way.